KevinGarrett1/Employee_Carbon_Footprint_Tracker/README.md

 3. Configure environment variables for authentication.
 4. Run the backend server using Spring Boot and access the frontend via your preferred local server.

-## Backlog Link
-If you have a backlog on a project management tool (e.g., Jira), provide the link here:
 > [Backlog Link](#) (replace with actual link if available)

 ## Legal Disclaimer